bmershon/d3-equidecompose/README.md

 Creates a decomposition of the specified **source** polygon into the **subject** polygon with the same area.
 If a subject is not specified, it defaults to a square of the same area as the source whose centroid coincides with the centroid of the source.

-If the subject polygon does not have the same area as the subject polygon, the decomposition will be computed as if the subject were scaled about with respect to its centroid so that the source and subject are of equal area.
+If the subject polygon does not have the same area as the subject polygon, the decomposition will be computed as if the subject were scaled about its centroid so that the source and subject are of equal area.

 <a name="decomposition_sources" href="#decomposition_sources">#</a> <i>decomposition</i>.<b>source</b>()